How to Turn On or Fix Bluetooth in Windows 10

 How to Activate Bluetooth in Windows 10

-If your PC has Bluetooth functionality, Windows 10 should include the feature automatically.
-If you have the feature and it’s not showing, here’s how to activate it.
+If your PC has Bluetooth functionality, Windows 10 automatically features it.
+If you have the device and it’s not showing, here’s how to activate it.

 Option #1: Turning Bluetooth On through Settings